Personal Property Insurance

 Simply put, you work hard for the things you own — if you want to replace the belongings you had before the loss, ACV offers less protection than RCV, making RCV a more popular choice among homeowners.

 Not only does personal property coverage protect all your favorite belongings — it can also protect your favorite family pet(s), like dogs, cats, birds and fish.
-When you can add pet coverage, you can get $1,000 for veterinarian or funeral expenses for your pet as a result of a covered loss.
+When you add pet coverage, you can get $1,000 for veterinarian or funeral expenses for your pet as a result of a covered loss.
 Or consider pet insurance to protect your pet's health regardless of the cause.

 Understand Your Deductible

 If you file a homeowners insurance claim after a loss, you’ll be responsible for paying a deductible.
 A deductible is the amount of money you’ll pay out of pocket before we kick in to cover the rest.
 At American Family, you can set your homeowners deductible anywhere from $1,000-$10,000.
-When selecting your deductible, it’s important to keep in mind that the higher you set your deductible, the lower the cost your premium will be, and the lower your deductible, the higher your premium will be.
+It’s important to keep in mind that the higher you set your deductible, the lower the cost your premium will be, and the lower your deductible, the higher your premium will be.